 WEDNESDAY, APRIL 12, 2017

 STRATEGIC APPROACHES FOR SUCCESS DURING THE CDA CLAIM & APPEAL:

 So you have filed your claim, but what comes next?
-In this webinar, we will explain the Contract Disputes Act (“CDA”) claims appeal process before both the Boards of Contract Appeals and the Court of Federal Claims.
-Maria will also go over the most common defenses advanced by the government in response to contractor claims, and explain how to maximize your chance of success when making claims against the Federal government.
+In this webinar, we explained the Contract Disputes Act (“CDA”) claims appeal process before both the Boards of Contract Appeals and the Court of Federal Claims.
+Maria also went over the most common defenses advanced by the government in response to contractor claims, and explained how to maximize your chance of success when making claims against the Federal government.